History of Guyana: PPP re-election and aftermath

+Jagan's ouster and Burnham's victory

 The PPP government responded to the strike in March 1964 by publishing a new Labour Relations Bill almost identical to the 1953 legislation that had resulted in British intervention.
 Regarded as a power play for control over a key labor sector, introduction of the proposed law prompted protests and rallies throughout the capital.
 Riots broke out on April 5; they were followed on April 18 by a general strike.
 By May 9, the governor was compelled to declare a state of emergency.
 Nevertheless, the strike and violence continued until July 7, when the Labour Relations Bill was allowed to lapse without being enacted.
 To bring an end to the disorder, the government agreed to consult with union representatives before introducing similar bills.
-These disturbances exacerbated tension and animosity between the two major ethnic communities and made a reconciliation between Jagan and Burnham an impossibility.
+These disturbances exacerbated tension and animosity between the two major ethnic communities and made a reconciliation between Jagan and Burnham, who had different political outlooks, an impossibility.

 Jagan's term had not yet ended when another round of labor unrest rocked the colony.
 The pro-PPP GIWU, which had become an umbrella group of all labor organizations, called on sugar workers to strike in January 1964.
 To dramatize their case, Jagan led a march by sugar workers from the interior to Georgetown.
 This demonstration ignited outbursts of violence that soon escalated beyond the control of the authorities.
 On May 22, the governor finally declared another state of emergency.
 The situation continued to worsen, and in June the governor assumed full powers, rushed in British troops to restore order, and proclaimed a moratorium on all political activity.
 By the end of the turmoil, 160 people were dead and more than 1,000 homes had been destroyed.